- 4 minutes to read

 SQL Server Blocking Processes

-The Database Monitoring Agent monitors the SQL Instance(s) for blocking processes.
-When this feature is enabled, each monitored SQL Instance yields one Resource that the System Administrator can include in one or more Monitor Views.
-A user gets alerts using at least one of the built-in Alarm Plugins.
+The Database Monitoring Agent continuously monitors your SQL Instance(s) for blocking processes.
+When enabled, each monitored SQL Instance yields one Resource that the System Administrator can include in one or more Monitor Views.
+Users receive alerts using at least one of the built-in Alarm Plugins.

 The Display name of the Resource is SQL Server blocked processes.
 The SQL Blocking Resource is grouped by the Category name 'SQL Blocking'.